thockenb/ToddHockenberry/README.md

-# ToddHockenberry
+# Todd Hockenberry
 Personal Website for Todd Hockenberry.
+Include musings on data science, GIS and of my athletic endeavors.